History of Twitter

 his early idea for the social media site Twitter in 2006 while working at early Internet tech company Odeo.
 After it spun off in 2007 and expanded rapidly after that, Twitter became a significant component of global society.
 It became a key part of politics and international relations but was also banned or blocked in some countries.

 Twitter went public in 2013 and continued to expand.
-The COVID-19 pandemic challenged Twitter's handling of misinformation on the platform.
 Elon Musk took Twitter private in 2022 and later changed the name of the service to X.

 Background

 TXTMob was one of the example services which was used as a model for the service Twitter when it was originally created.

 Twitter's origins lie in a "daylong brainstorming session" held by board members of the podcasting company Odeo.
 Jack Dorsey, then an undergraduate student, introduced the idea of an individual using an SMS service to communicate with a small group.
 The original project code name for the service was twttr, an idea that Evan Williams later ascribed to Noah Glass, inspired by Flickr and the five-character length of American SMS short codes.
 The decision was also partly due to the fact that the domain twitter.com was already in use, and it was six months after the launch of twttr that the crew purchased the domain and changed the name of the service to Twitter.
 The developers initially considered "10958" as the service's short code for SMS text messaging, but later changed it to "40404" for "ease of use and memorability".